ncihtan/htan_missing_manual/data_pub_submission/clin_biospec_assay.md

 Please read the rest of this page for more information about each of these steps.

 ## Have at least one user with Certified User status on Synapse.
-To upload files to Synapse, you need to be a [certified user](https://help.synapse.org/docs/Synapse-User-Account-Types.2007072795.html).
+To upload files to the Synapse Platform, you need to be a [Synapse Certified User](https://help.synapse.org/docs/Synapse-User-Account-Types.2007072795.html).
 Because Synapse stores data from human subjects research, Sage Bionetworks requires that you demonstrate understanding of and compliance with privacy and security issues.
 You can complete your certification by taking a short certification quiz.
-Please see the Synapse [certified user documentation](https://help.synapse.org/docs/Synapse-User-Account-Types.2007072795.html) for more information.
+Please see the Synapse [Certified User Documentation](https://help.synapse.org/docs/Synapse-User-Account-Types.2007072795.html) for more information.

 ## Contact your Data Liaison to set up your project and cloud bucket.

 When you are ready to upload data, please contact your [data liaison](../data_pub_submission/Data_Liaisons.md).
 Your data liaison will need to know:
-1. Your center
+1. Your centers
 2. Who on your team will be doing the data upload.
 3. The synapse usernames for team members identified in #2.